Thursday, Oct 24, 2019 • 5 – 7 pm • Free, open to all • Textile Center

-We are thrilled and honored to have Fofana join us to share a few words about his work.
-The show and sale are free and open to all, so come out, bring your friends, fall in love with indigo, and support the work of an amazing artisan.
-Wearable textiles and pillow covers will be available for purchase to benefit his projects.
+We were thrilled and honored to have Fofana join us to share a few words about his work.
+Wearable textiles and pillow covers were also available for purchase to benefit his projects.

 About Aboubakar Fofana: